Taha-Parsayan/xml-metadata-extractor/README.md

 Image Resolution Format: Combines the number of rows, columns, slices, pixel spacings, and slice thickness into a single descriptive string.
 Mfg Model: The model of the imaging equipment.
 Reconstruction: The type of reconstruction used in the imaging process.
 ---
+# How to use
+Put all the MRI and PET xml files in two separate folders.
+There are two codes provided in here, one for MRI and one for PET.
+Whitin the codes, set the address of the folders in:

+Define the directory where your XML files are located directory = 'E:\SDU_University\PhD Project\Paper - KAN\Metadata\METADATA-PET-ALL'

+Run the code.
+Enjoy.

+---
 You are free to: